Homoclinic points of symplectic partially hyperbolic systems with 2D centre: Preliminaries

-\item $W^u_f(p)\pitchfork W^s_f(q)$ for any two hyperbolic periodic points $p,q$. \end{enumerate} The second item of the above property says that, {\it when} $W^s(p)$ and $W^u(q)$ have a nontrivial intersection, the intersection is actually transverse.
-However, it does not address the question whether $W^s(p)$ and $W^u(q)$ can have any nontrivial intersection.
-Theorem \ref{main} confirms the existence of homoclinic intersections of every hyperbolic periodic point generically. \end{remark}
+\begin{remark} The last item of the above Kupka--Smale property says that, {\it when} $W^s_f(p)$ and $W^u_f(q)$ have a nontrivial intersection, the intersection is actually transverse.
+However, it does not address the question whether $W^s_f(p)$ and $W^u_f(q)$ can have any nontrivial intersection.
+Theorem \ref{main} states that there are homoclinic intersections for every hyperbolic periodic point generically. \end{remark}

-\begin{remark} It is proved in \cite{Rob73,Pix} on $S^2$, and \cite{Oli1} on $\bT^2$ that $C^r$ generically, every hyperbolic periodic point admits transverse homoclinic points.
-For the maps $f\in\cR_{KS}$, the center-leaf maps $f^k:\cF^c_p\to\cF^c_p$ (counting to periods) may or may not be the generic ones.
-It is not clear if one can tell whether such a given center-leaf diffeomorphism satisfies their genericity requirement.
-So we need to a {\it handy} criterion for proving existence of homoclinic points for the center-leaf maps, see \S \ref{sec:homo}. \end{remark}